 This is required for most of the hod operations.
 As described here, the cluster directory is a directory on the local file system where hod will generate the Hadoop configuration, hadoop-site.xml, corresponding to the cluster it allocates.
-Pass it to the hod operations as an argument to -d or --hod.clusterdir.
-If it doesn't already exist, HOD will automatically try to create it and use it.
+Create this directory and pass it to the hod operations as an argument to -d or --hod.clusterdir.
 Once a cluster is allocated, a user can utilize it to run Hadoop jobs by specifying the clusterdirectory as the Hadoop --config option.